Custom components

 Custom condition operators

 Custom condition operators allow users to create their own operators that can then be used for enablement, visibility, validation, and enum filtering.
-The condition operators should always return a boolean
+The condition operators should always return a boolean value.

 Custom operator interface